romeric/Fastor/README.md

 __m128d summ = _mm_add_pd(_add_pd(r3),_add_pd(_mm256_add_pd(r1,r2)));
 return _mm_cvtsd_f64(summ);
 ~~~
 without the need for a branch or a potential `jmp` instruction in assembly (again note that `9 multiplication + 8 addition` is reduced to `3 multiplication + 3 addition`).
-The main motivation behind customising/optimising these operations for such small tensors is that they are typically needed in the critical hotspots of finite element implementations (i.e. they almost always happen to appear at every quadrature point).
+The main motivation behind customising/optimising these operations for such small tensors is that they are typically needed in the critical hotspots of computer graphics algorithm and finite element analyses, for instance.

 ### Tensor views: A powerful indexing, slicing and broadcasting mechanism